🥇 Best Roomba For Pet Hair

-Pets are great companions but then, managing their mess is a headache.
-The pet hair and pet-related odor may compromise your comfort but not if you have a Roomba.
+Pets are great companions but, managing their mess is a headache.

 Unlike other brands that just replicate the technology, iRobot is a leader in R&D and innovation.
-Among the technologies, that it came up with is a three-stage cleaning system, Dirt Detect, VSLAM navigation, recharge, and resume function, among others.
+Among the technologies, which it came up with, is a three-stage cleaning system, Dirt Detect, VSLAM navigation, recharge, and resume function, etc.

-This dedication has made the California-based scoop several awards including Red Dot Product Design Award – Roomba 980 (2017), CES 2016 Innovation Awards, and iF Product Design Award Winner (Roomba 880).
+This dedication has brought the California-based scoop several awards including Red Dot Product Design Award – Roomba 980 (2017), CES 2016 Innovation Awards, and iF Product Design Award Winner.

 In our previous review, the battle for the top spot was between Roomba 980 and i7+.